Medically reviewed by Kristin Hall, FNP

 Spironolactone can be taken on its own or with food.
+Note that there are also certain foods that you should avoid when taking spironolactone.
 You may prefer to take spironolactone in the morning, as this medication’s effects on fluid retention can cause you to urinate frequently, potentially interfering with your ability to sleep.

 After you start using spironolactone, it may take several weeks to see a reduction in acne and improvements in your skin.
 This is both because the medication requires time to start working and because you may need to gradually increase your dosage after starting treatment.

 According to the American Academy of Dermatology, you should see a decrease in breakouts and oiliness within a few weeks of starting spironolactone.

 If you don’t notice improvements after six to eight weeks of starting spironolactone, don’t stop taking this medication suddenly.
 Instead, talk to your healthcare provider.
 Depending on the severity of your acne, they may recommend adjusting your dosage of spironolactone.

 Yes.
 Unless you have an existing health condition that prevents you from using the birth control pill or other forms of hormonal contraception, it’s safe to use spironolactone with the pill.
 In fact, spironolactone and birth control pills are often prescribed together to treat hormonal acne.

 If you have severe or persistent hormonal acne, your healthcare provider may recommend using a combined birth control pill and spironolactone for improved effectiveness.

 Our guide to the birth control pill and acne goes into more detail about how certain types of the birth control pill can help to treat hormonal acne breakouts, either on their own or when used in combination with medications like spironolactone.